-The edition 2017 of the Consumer Electronics Show (CES) in Las Vegas to a high degree is another showcase of ‘new’ Internet of Things gadgets that some like to classify under the term ‘The Internet of Shit’, on top of other non-IoT related novelties that promise to change the way we drive, watch TV or comb our hair.
+The edition 2017 of the Consumer Electronics Show (CES) in Las Vegas to a high degree is another showcase of ‘new’ IoT gadgets that some like to classify under the term ‘The Internet of Shit’, on top of other non-IoT related novelties that promise to change the way we drive, watch TV or comb our hair.

 Good old principles of true usefulness are all too often put aside for applications and ‘smart’ devices that you don’t need or want.
 So be it: we didn’t expect CES 2017 to be THE event where the consumer electronics industry or the Consumer IoT (CIoT) space would bring the most exciting and useful innovations you have been waiting for your entire life.

 For industry insiders this won’t come as a big shock.
 We were already warned early 2016, among others by Accenture.
-We also repeatedly warned that the Internet of Things has become such an umbrella term that is utterly misunderstood and even needed to be divided into other huge umbrella terms such as the Consumer Internet of Things and the Industrial Internet of Things.
+We also repeatedly warned that the IoT (Internet of Things) has become such an umbrella term that is utterly misunderstood and even needed to be divided into other huge umbrella terms such as the Consumer Internet of Things and the Industrial Internet of Things.

 Why and how the Internet of Things will die in 2017